szbela87/narw_classification/README.md

 * `small_cf-resnet-9-16_augm_stacking`
 * `small_cf-resnet-9-16_no_augm_stacking`

+The suffixes `augm` and `no_augm` at the end of the library names indicate whether augmentation was applied or not.

 Each training script produces 5 training sessions.

-The output files, i.e. the best models and logs are in the `./whale_densenet121/results` directory after the training, these are:
+The output files, i.e. the best models and logs for the DenseNet-121 model are in the `./densenet_augm/results` directory after the training, these are:
 * `best_model_{i}.pt` - the model with best validation accuracy from the i-th training,
 * `inrun_results_{i}.csv` - the results during the training by the i-th training (just for logging),
 * `train_results_{i}.csv` - the training results corresponding to the i-th training process,